 Irrational sure, but those bright ass lights and all of the noise of the ER completely over stimulated my senses — I mean over stimulated to the max, like what I experienced as a child in Kindergarten kind of over stimulation!
 The ER was locked down.
 I couldn’t get out.
 I remember hitting the doors with my palms, crying out of frustration and mental exhaustion.

 They threatened to give me a shot of Ativan.
 I’m seriously thankful for the security guard who took a more fatherly approach, speaking calmly and more soothingly, validating my frustration, coaxing me back to my room.
 No shot, thankfully.
-That threat from a terse ER tech left me feeling so helpless that I felt I had no choice but comply or be abused.
+That threat from a terse ER tech left me feeling so helpless and powerless that I felt I had no choice but comply or be abused.

 I sat up all night, staring through the observation window in that all too familiar detached, catatonic state with pure fury bubbling beneath the surface.
-I may have had a short cat nap sometime around 5 am, but I didn’t sleep for longer than a couple hours, restless sleep at that, during those 29 hours I spent there.
+I may have had a short cat nap sometime around 5 am, but I didn’t sleep for longer than a couple of hours, restless sleep at that, during those 29 hours I spent there.
 Finally, at around 4 pm the next day (Tuesday) a female police officer arrived to transport me and another girl on a psych hold to Ridgeview Psychiatric Hospital in Oak Ridge, TN.
 Thankfully, she didn’t handcuff us or anything; but it was still humiliating.
 That police officer was actually pretty cool.
 She blared the radio (good music) the whole way and even stopped to allow us to smoke a cigarette before we got there.

 I was as adamant with them as I was with everyone at the ER that I had no desire to be there and felt the VR counselor completely overreacted.
 Still fuming, I barely slept at all that first night, partly due to anger, fear, and anxiety and partly due to the fact that they didn’t turn the lights out at night.
 It was so bright!
 I didn’t have anything with me, just the clothes on my back.
 They gave me a couple of hospital gowns to wear while I washed my clothes and to sleep in as well as a pair of slipper socks, but I had no other underwear.
 Talk about feeling vulnerable while they were in the wash!